charrmountain/Code-Quiz/README.md

 ## **Description**

 -  User can take a quiz to test their knowledge with 5 simple questions about software development, and syntax in coding.
 By pressing "Start Quiz" they start the quiz!
 Then begins the 75 second timer, and each time the user gets a question wrong they get -10 seconds from the clock.
-Every time they answer correctly the user gets +10 added to their score.
-At the end they are taken to the high scores page where they may input their scores, and see their name on the scoreboard!
+Every time they answer correctly they are able to move on to next question.
+At the end they are taken to the high scores page where they may input their initials, and see their name on the scoreboard!
+Their score is the time left!
 They may also reset the scoreboard with the "Reset" button.
 Then they may return home by clicking the "Go Back" button.

     - ### **HTML pages:**
          1. [index.html](index.html) is the main home page for the quiz